IlNin/Scopa/README.md

 # Scopa
-A fully playable version of Scopa (a popular italian card game) made in C++ and OpenCL.
+A fully playable version of Scopa (a popular italian card game) made in C++ and OpenCV.
 Ever since I worked on side projects such as Snake, Tetris and Battleship, I knew I wanted to bring a game as my final project for the bachelor's degree.
 I immediately thought of a card game that you could play against a CPU, and I knew I could deliver on that thanks to the experience I gained while